neuron-whisperer/basicbert/README.md

 ### Step 2: Prepare Data

-* Make a subfolder in the base folder called `input` in the base folder.
+* Make a subfolder called `input` in the base folder.

 * Prepare the TSV files using one of the following three options: